AmyPhung/rl_experiments/README.md

     + Modified to use a custom "data saver" which is a cleaned-up version of the visualizations I'd used previously

 ## Atari

+Next goal: use deep q learning for robot navigation example (should work this time )